thingsboard/thingsboard-client-sdk/README.md

 ## Examples

 The SDK comes with a number of example sketches.
 See File > Examples > ThingsBoard within the Arduino application.
+Please review the complete guide for ESP32 Pico Kit GPIO control and DHT22 sensor monitoring available [here](  https://thingsboard.io/docs/samples/esp32/gpio-control-pico-kit-dht22-sensor/).

 ## Installation